 Notice the armed policemen and the black railings on the right and that's Downing Street, where the Prime Minister lives at number 10.
 A quick look to the left and you'll see the London Eye, which is on the other side of the river Thames.

 And then you reach Parliament Square with the Houses of Parliament and Big Ben to your left.
-The bus goes round the square and soon Westminster Abbey is on your left with the Supreme Court to your right.
+The bus goes around the square and soon Westminster Abbey is on your left with the Supreme Court to your right.

-The bus now goes along Victoria Street where there's not a lot to see but do look left just before Victoria Station and you'll see Westminster Cathedral which has a tower viewing gallery 64 meters (210 ft) above street level.
+The bus now goes along Victoria Street where there's not a lot to see but do look left just before Victoria Station and you'll see Westminster Cathedral which has a tower viewing gallery 64 meters (210 feet) above street level.

 It doesn't go into Victoria bus station but instead goes down the side of the station, along Wilton Road which has plenty of restaurants and cafes.
 Then, it turns left onto Belgrave Road, and you're in Pimlico, so it is best to get off at the stop for Pimlico station, on Lupus Street, and it's a 5-minute walk to visit Tate Britain.